-Wendy Bevan is a British Photographer and Musician who combines a surreal and theatrical approach to her work.
+Wendy Bevan is a British Musician and Photographer who combines a surreal and theatrical approach to her work.
 She has developed a unique cinematic world and style of her own making.
 Wendy’s free spirit and personality as an artist in the most authentic sense enables her to freewheel between genres.
 She believes in creating a universal language and balance in the crossover of disciplines.
 Her vivid and dramatic imagination reveals her immense creative, surreal energy as a story teller, conjuring an alternative, ethereal universe.

 For over a decade Bevan’s surreal, theatrical photographic works have been presented and published by leading international fashion publications including LOVE, i-D, POP magazine,10, Harpers Bazaar, Vogue Italia and Marie-Claire Italia, Financial Times How To Spend It, Harpers Bazaar, Hunger Magazine.
 Known for her distinctive signature Polaroid work explores the identity and complexities of womanhood against a backdrop of the modern archetypical feminine identity unapologetically breaking away from the mainstream, her work welcomes in the femme fatale and celebrates the theatricality of elegance.
 Bevan often uses fashion as costume and the photograph as an extension of the stage.
 The platform this offered allowed Wendy created a vast body of notably iconic photographic work.
 She has taken portraits of female icons such as Debbie Harry and Tilda Swinton.